phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 223777
+#Total Number of Tweets: 312699
-#Number of Clinton Tweets: 214168
+#Number of Trump Tweets: 224268
-#Number of Rubio Tweets: 67797
+#Number of Clinton Tweets: 214521
-#Number of Sanders Tweets: 43374
+#Number of Rubio Tweets: 67941
-#Number of Carson Tweets: 30465
+#Number of Sanders Tweets: 43550
-#Number of Bush Tweets: 23133
+#Number of Carson Tweets: 30531
-#Total Number of Tweets:
+#Number of Bush Tweets: 23176
 ---